jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 * Creates a decoder based on TCP, Serial, File.
 Online mode or not.
 * Handles PCAP and UDP streams

+###### 2.3.2.3.1.
+Adding a new InputFormat

+Adding a new `InputFormat` is a little more work, e.g. reading a WireShark file, that contains DLT packets transmitted as UDP.
+It requires:

+* Adding a new element to `InputFormat`.
+* If there are aliases to the `InputFormat`, the `CheckInputFormat` method in `CmdOptions` should handle this.
+* The `FilterApp` should handle the case if the user explicitly specified this format on the command line
+* The `InputStreamFactory` should know how to create the `InputStream`.
+When reading from a file, you might want to modify `DltFileStream`.
+* All the `IOutputStream` objects should handle this input format.
+It should know how to construct the binary version of the output packet, e.g.
+  `DltOutput`.
+* The `DltDumpTraceReaderFactory` then creates a specific instance of the factory for reading the input format.
+You'll need to implement the decoder as well.

 ##### 2.3.2.4.
 The Output Stream, Context and Filter

 The `IOutputStream` is a simple interface that knows how to write the output DLT